vanflux/esc-pos-encoder-light/README.md

 # EscPosEncoder Light

+A fork from [this library](https://github.com/NielsLeenheer/EscPosEncoder) focused on remove canvas bloat, 200MB of trash.

 Create a set of commands that can be send to any receipt printer that supports ESC/POS.

 Before you use this library, you should also consider [ThermalPrinterEncoder](https://github.com/NielsLeenheer/ThermalPrinterEncoder), which is based on [EscPosEncoder](https://github.com/NielsLeenheer/EscPosEncoder), but also adds support for the StarPRNT language by using [StarPrntEncoder](https://github.com/NielsLeenheer/StarPrntEncoder).
 The API of ThermalPrinter is identical to this one and you should just be able to swap it out without any further changes.